History of Hawaii: Land division system

 Some oral history relates that ʻUmi a Līloa created the ahupuaʻa system.

-The system exploited the fact that communities were already organized along stream systems.
+Each ahupuaʻa included a lowland mala and upland forested region.
+The divisions typically went from the ridge top to the coast, often following the boundary of a stream.
+Ahupuaʻa varied in size depending on the economic means of the location and political divisions of the area.
+The system exploited the fact that communities were organized along stream systems.
 The community governance system of Kānāwai is attributed specifically to shared water usage.